OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ![](kubernetes-hhtpd-development-token.png)

-We then use this token in a new Kubernetes target called `Httpd Development`.
+We then use this token in a new Kubernetes target called `Httpd-Development`.

 Notice here that the `Target Roles` includes a role called `Httpd` that matches the name of the application being deployed, and that the `Kubernetes namespace` is set to `httpd-development`.
 The service account we created only has permissions to deploy into the `httpd-development` namespace, and will only be used to deploy the Httpd application into the `Development` environment.